-At the end of 2017, the Norwegian Group facilitated employment for a total 9,593 people, compared to 6,564 at the end of 2016, apprentices and staff employed in partner companies included.
-This was a planned increase, which has taken place in line with the 2017 expansion of the route network.
-More detailed data on Norwegian's workforce has been extracted from the HR system and is based on numbers from July 2018.
-The data is not considered representative for 2017 as Norwegian has experienced an increase in the number of employees from 2017.
-There is nothing that indicates that the gender mix has changed significantly since 2017.
+At the end of 2018, the Norwegian Group facilitated employment for a total 10,215 people, compared to 9,593 at the end of 2017, apprentices and staff employed in partner companies included.
+This was a planned increase, which has taken place in line with the 2018 expansion of the route network.
 Norwegian employees are based in more than 14 countries worldwide.

 Norwegian Air Shuttle ASA is a member of NHO Aviation, which is a member of NHO, The Confederation of Norwegian Enterprise.
-Salary reviews are conduct-
+Salary reviews are conducted through local union negotiations or according to local laws, regulations, and CBA (collective bargaining agreements).
+We estimate that around 90 % of our employees are covered by CBA.